GenuineLukas/web1/README.md

 I used Github Pages to gain the publishable URL.
 With the help of DISQUS and TAWK,
-I could provide commmenting and chatting services, enabling more active interaction with audience.
+I could provide commmenting and chatting services, enabling more active interaction with the audience.